selwynorren/FA_Repacker_Linux/README.md

 # FA_Repacker

+## General:
+This bash script was made possible using an automated [Powershell to Bash converter](https://codingfleet.com/code-converter/powershell/bash/).
+Small tweaks edited afterwards to make it slightly more compatable.

 ## Installation:
 Follow instructions to get the packer and unpacker from this post (https://github.com/Ryex/Dungeondraft-GoPackager/issues/5) from Ryex's GitHub Page (https://github.com/Ryex/Dungeondraft-GoPackager).